Phage therapy: Safety aspects

 Bacteriophages are bacterial viruses, evolved to infect bacterial cells.
 To do that, phages must use characteristic structures at cell surfaces (receptors), and to propagate they need appropriate molecular tools inside the cells.
 Bacteria are prokaryotes, and their cells differ substantially from eukaryotes, including humans or animals.
 For this reason, phages meet the major safety requirement: they do not infect treated individuals.
 Even engineered phages and induced artificial internalization of phages into mammalian cells do not result in phage propagation.
 Natural transcytosis of unmodified phages, that is, uptake and internal transport to the other side of a cell, which was observed in human epithelial cells, did not result in phage propagation or cell damage.
 Recently, however, it was reported that filamentous temperate phages of P. aeruginosa can be endocytosed into human and murine leukocytes, resulting in transcription of the phage DNA.
 In turn, the product RNA triggers maladaptive innate viral pattern-recognition responses and thus inhibits the immune clearance of the bacteria.
 Whether this also applies to dsDNA phages like Caudovirales has not yet been established; this is an important question to be addressed as it may affect the overall safety of phage therapy.

 Due to many experimental treatments in human patients conducted in past decades, and to already existing RCTs (see section: Clinical experience and randomized controlled trials), phage safety can be assessed directly.
 The first safety trial in healthy human volunteers for a phage was conducted by Bruttin and Brüssow in 2005.
 They investigated the oral administration of Escherichia coli phage T4 and found no adverse effects of the treatment.

 Historical record shows that phages are safe, with mild side effects, if any.
+Still, administering bacteriophages can induce an immune response.
+Macrophages, key cells of the innate immune system, play a central role in mediating this response.
 The most frequent (though still rare) adverse reactions to phage preparations found in patients were symptoms from the digestive tract, local reactions at the site of administration of a phage preparation, superinfections, and a rise in body temperature.
-Notably, these reactions may have been (i) due to the liberation of endotoxins from bacteria lysed in vivo by the phages, since such effects also can be observed when antibiotics are used, or (ii) caused by bacterial debris that accompanied the phage in cases where unpurified lysates were used.
+These reactions might have occurred because either toxins were released from bacteria destroyed by the phages—such toxin release from bacteria can also happen with antibiotic use—or due to leftover bacterial fragments or residual components from the bacterial growth medium ("food for bacteria") present in the phage treatment when unpurified preparations were used.

+When bacteriophages are introduced into the body, they may be recognized as foreign entities by macrophages through pattern recognition receptors (PRRs) such as Toll-like receptors (TLRs).
+The binding of bacteriophages to these receptors triggers macrophage activation, leading to phagocytosis (macrophages engulf and digest the bacteriophages) and cytokine production: activated macrophages produce pro-inflammatory cytokines.
+These cytokines can modulate the immune response but generally do not result in significant fever when phages are used appropriately.